Scribbly-Fun/Scribbly.Cubby/README.md

 ### MessagePack

-By adding a reference to the ``Scribbly.Cubby.MessagePack`` cubby con be configured to use `MessagePack` to serialize all objects.
+By adding a reference to the ``Scribbly.Cubby.MessagePack`` cubby can be configured to use `MessagePack` to serialize all objects.
 Ensure you've generated a TypeShapeProvider for each time you plan to serialize.

 https://aarnott.github.io/Nerdbank.MessagePack/index.html